andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

 ---

 Classifying Torque maps is a neuron-twister.
 They are essentially rasters, but they regenerate based on zoom and respond to headers defined on the fly by the users.
 At the end of the day, they resemble much closer vector points.
 I dunno, they are kinda Point-based Vector Tiles... they are kinda not.
-At the end of the day, they are Torque and all the rest are immitators.
+At the end of the day, they are Torque and all the rest are imitators.

 If you aren't familiar with how Torque works, this [very old slide deck](http://gijs.github.io/images/cartodb_datacubes.pdf) still has some relevant information.
 Also review the posts of [Javi Santana](http://javisantana.com/blog.html).